sicista33/waybar-scrolling-mpris/readme.md

 <br>

-You can pass the path to the module config file as a command-line argument. e.g)
+You can pass the path to the module config file as a command-line argument.
 ```
-"exec": "~/.config/hypr/UserScripts/waybar-scrolling-mpris ~/tmp/custom-mpris"
+"exec": "~/.config/hypr/UserScripts/waybar-scrolling-mpris [module config file path]"
 ```
 If no argument is passed, the default path(`~/.config/waybar/modules`) will be used.